Troubleshooting HP System Recovery Problems (Windows 7)

 This document pertains to HP computers with Windows 7.

-Performing a full system recovery takes time (two to four hours, depending on platform ) and transfers a large amount of data.
+Performing a full system recovery takes time (two hours or more, depending on the method you use) and transfers a large amount of data.
 With so much data to move, problems can sometimes occur.
 Use this document to resolve recovery issues in Windows 7.

 CAUTION:A system recovery completely erases all files, programs, and saved work on the hard drive.
 Always back up important information before attempting a recovery.